-The Magistrates Court will only hear claims or disputes with a value of up to $250,000.
-However, if your matter is less than $10,000 it must be heard in ACAT.
-The Supreme Court can determine any matter, but is generally restricted to matters over $250,000, and all probate, wills and estate matters.
+A civil matter where the amount in dispute is less than $25,000 must be heard by ACAT.
+The Magistrates Court hears claims and disputes with a value of between $25,000 and $250,000.
+The Supreme Court can determine any matter, but generally hears matters involving more than $250,000, as well as all probate, wills and estate matters.

-Civil law ACT encompasses a large range of matters.
-It is important to obtain legal advice to ensure that your matter is commenced in the correct court or tribunal.
+Civil law encompasses a large range of matters.
+It is important to obtain legal advice to ensure that your civil matter is commenced in the correct court or tribunal.
 With the right assistance, many matters can be resolved through mediation or negotiation without the need to initiate court proceedings to get a resolution.

-Commencing Civil Proceedings in ACT
+Commencing Civil Proceedings in the ACT

 Commencing Civil Proceedings in the ACT Courts

-Once the Claim and Statement of Claim have been filed in the Court they must be served on the Respondent.
-The Respondent will then have 28 days to file a defence.
-If they fail to do so you can apply for default judgment.
+To commence an action in the Magistrates Court or Supreme Court, a party must file an Originating Claim and a Statement of Claim.
+There are different Statements of Claim depending on the type of matter.
+The Claim and Statement of Claim must then be served on the Respondent who will then have 28 days to file a defence.
+If they fail to file a defence within this time, the Plaintiff can apply for default judgment.

-If a defence has been filed the parties must file a signed Certificate of Readiness for trial.
+If a defence has been filed, the parties must file a signed Certificate of Readiness for trial.
 The matter will then be set down for a pre-hearing conference.
 At the pre-hearing conference the registrar will attempt to settle the matter by reviewing the facts, in the hope to narrow down the issues in dispute.
 If there are still issues in dispute the matter will be set down for a hearing.

-Civil Law Legislation in the ACT
+Civil Legislation in the ACT

-If your matter doesn’t relate to a liquidated damages claim or debt recovery, then you will also need to be aware of individual legislation that governs your matter as to the type of damages you can be awarded.
-These can include such acts as the Residential Tenancies Act 1997, Leases (Commercial and Retail) Act 2001, and the Building Act 2004.
+If your matter doesn’t relate to a liquidated damages claim or debt recovery, then you will also need to be aware of the individual legislation that governs your matter as to the type of damages you can be awarded.
+These can include such acts as the Residential Tenancies Act 1997, Leases (Commercial and Retail) Act 2001 and the Building Act 2004.